 Robert Daniels has had a passion for films since, as a child, his father first introduced him to John Ford’s movies.
 He received his BA and MA in English Literary Studies from DePaul University.
 There, he created 812filmreviews.com.
-Robert has covered the Chicago Critics Film Festival, Cinepocalypse: 2018, Fantasia: 2018, and recently, TIFF: 18, and is a member of the Chicago Independent Film Critics Circle (CIFCC), where his work can also be found.
-Robert is also a Rotten Tomatoes approved critic and is a member of the Online Film & Television Association (OFTA).
+Robert has covered The Toronto International Film Festival (TIFF: 18), The Denver Film Festival, The Chicago International Film Festival, the Chicago Critics Film Festival, DOCNYC, Fantasia: 2018, and Cinepocalypse: 2018 and is a member of the Chicago Independent Film Critics Circle (CIFCC), where his work can also be found.
+Robert is a Rotten Tomatoes approved critic and is a member of the Online Film & Television Association (OFTA).
 He’s also a contributor to Indiewire‘s Weekly Critics Survey.

 For any movie, screening, or interview request, please send an email to 812filmreviews AT gmail DOT com.